GreenLantern16/vault-enterprise-install-guide/README.md

 Once you've succesfully built a VPC (or already have one prepared) proceed to the next step.

 ### Generate a LetsEncrypt TLS Certificate
-NOTE: If you want to use pre-existing certificates just make sure the names of the files match the configuration in `tls.tf`.
+NOTE: If you want to use pre-existing certificates you can skip right to the `export` commands later in this section.

 For this step you'll need a domain name that you can add records to.
 For the purposes of this tutorial we'll use **vaultdemo.net** as an example.
 You must be either a domain administrator and able to receive admin emails about the domain or able to add records to the DNS files.
 This is what allows LetsEncrypt to validate your domain ownership.